harness-community/cd-pipeline-sample/docs/project/AddManifest.md

 ***

 - Click on the **edit** button on the manifest.
 - Now select the **git connector** we had created before in the beginning.
-Also we can create a new connector on the go as well.
+Also, we can create a new connector on the go as well.
 <img style="display:block;margin:48px auto;padding:1px;border:1px #eee;width:90%;" src='../../Images/manifest-1.png' />
 - Check the Manifest Details :
 	- **Identifier** : manifest,